open-csr/open-csr.github.io/docs/leaderboard.md

 ## Submission Instruction
-If you have a model and would like to make a submission, you can create a submission [***here***](https://opencsr-leaderboard.herokuapp.com) and evaluate your predictions.
+If you have a model and would like to make a submission, you can create a submission [***here***](https://opencsr-leaderboard.herokuapp.com) and evaluate your predictions (see the format below).
+Your submission will be reviewed by our team and added to the leaderboard here.

 ### Submission Format
 Please submit a ***.jsonl*** file follows the format below, each line is for a question